 In 2013-14 our apprentices were responsible for operating sound for shows in The Temporary Theatre, follow-spotting and fitting radio mics for the NT50 gala performance, made the royal chair for Edward II, and then had the chance to discuss it with the Queen.
 They have brought their creative ideas to fundraising events, have fired a gun on stage on their first day, have helped to develop new processes for maintaining the concrete fabric of the building, and have generally embedded themselves into the day to day existence of the National Theatre.
 Similarly, departments which have taken on apprentices and trainees are benefiting from their hard work and often illuminating viewpoints.

-We currently have nine apprentices and trainees in post across a variety of departments.
+We currently have eight apprentices and trainees in post across a variety of departments.
 All are supported by mentors from both within their departments, and from the wider NT community, and regularly work together on a specifically designed TheatreWorks programme, aimed at developing their soft skills and thus their employability and confidence.

 Follow the links at the foot of this page to hear more about the experiences of our recent and current apprentices.